kremalicious/blog/_src/_posts/2008-06-19-ubuntu-as-mac-file-server-and-time-machine-volume.md

 Now Open Disk Utility from your Applications > Utilities folder and click on New Image in the toolbar.
 Now just hit Command + V in the Save As field and remove everything before the name of the sparsebundle.

-Update: The secret number Time Machine adds to your computer name is nothing more than the MAC address of the network device that your Mac uses to talk to your server, as [Simulacrum](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#comment-4337) and [Todd](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#comment-20613) found out in the comments.
+The secret number Time Machine adds to your computer name is nothing more than the MAC address of the network device that your Mac uses to talk to your server, as [Simulacrum](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#comment-4337) and [Todd](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#comment-20613) found out in the comments.
 As he points out you can open up Network Utility and under the info tab you'll find a field called "Hardware Address".
 Just remove the colons and you have the number Time Machine adds to the disk image name.

 In the field volume name write Backup of computername.
 Now FIRST chose sparse bundle disk image as the image format and THEN adjust the volume size to the size of your internal harddrive (minimum, choose more if you like) afterwards.
 Remember that Disk Utility won't let you make a bigger image file as you have physical hard drive space available if you don't chose sparse bundle disk image as the image format first.
 For reference have a look at this screenshot: